Trusted WordPress tutorials, when you need them most.

 Incorporating a blog into your website can be a strategic move, offering benefits that extend beyond just sharing news or updates.
 Whether for SEO, audience engagement, or marketing support, a blog can add substantial value to your site.

 We hope this article helped you learn how to disable blog features in WordPress.
-You may also want to see our list of the must-have WordPress plugins for business websites or our guide on how to create a landing page with WordPress.
+You may also want to see our list of the must-have WordPress plugins for business websites or our guide on how to write a great blog post.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.